fdschneider/jekyll-garagesale/_posts/2015-03-11-apartement.md

 ---
-title: for rent/a louer: Appartement T3
+title: 'for rent/a louer: Appartement T3'
 price: €750,-
 infos:
 - '65m²'